Henderson High School Henderson High School

 Level Three Geography

 Students will use geographic skills to analyse environments, complete geographic research, and look at a contemporary geographic issue.
 Geography 300 will develop research, essay writing and field work skills in students.
-This course has a substantial and compulsory field trip component.
-Field trips are essential support for assessments in Geography.
-All field trips will be free for students to attend.

 Learning Areas: